Neuroplasticity – Improving Your Brain’s Ability to Learn

 Studies have shown that sleep helps in neuroplasticity by stimulating the growth of dendrites.
 It has been shown that people who have quality sleep of 6 to 8 hours have better learning and memory experiences.

-Neupanex contains a blend of 17 naturally occurring vitamins, nutraceuticals, and antioxidants, including pregnenolone, DHEA, & PQQ, which are essential for instructing stem cells to form new brain cells.
+Neupanex contains a blend of 18 naturally occurring vitamins, nutraceuticals, and antioxidants, including pregnenolone, DHEA, & PQQ, which are essential for brain health and stem cell management.

 Stem cells are the raw cells in the human body that can develop into any cell in the body, either muscle cells or brain cells.
-Neupanex instructs the stem cells to form new brain cells, enhances the brain's natural regenerative process, and promotes cell-to-cell communication strengthening the synaptic connections.
-Thus, it helps neuroplasticity by acting on these functions naturally.
+Neupanex instructs the stem cells and promotes cell-to-cell communication strengthening the synaptic connections.
+Thus, it supports neuroplasticity by acting on these functions using ingredients our body is familiar with.

 Neuroplasticity is a process vital to our survival as a species.
 Without plasticity, the brain will not adapt to a new environment or learn any new skill.
 Because of this, we keep learning and memorizing throughout our lifetime and can maintain healthy cognition as we age.
-Outside of the natural aging process, neuroplasticity is also essential for recovery from brain damage.
-Recent studies are incorporating neuroplasticity mechanisms in the rehabilitation of anyone who has suffered an external brain injury.
-Practicing a healthy lifestyle and feeding your brain what it needs can increase your neuroplasticity and overall quality of life.
+Recent studies are incorporating neuroplasticity mechanisms in the rehabilitation of anyone who has suffered an external brain event.
+Practicing a healthy lifestyle and feeding your brain what it needs can support your neuroplasticity and overall quality of life.

 Dr. Clarke’s Expert Medical Advice!